The ROAR Response to Mental Health

 Could you design a resilient character?

-Significant research carried out Dr Angie Hart and Brighton University identified a range of ways in which our resilience can be built.
+Significant research carried out by Dr Angie Hart and Brighton University identified a range of ways in which our resilience can be built.
 These fall into five core categories:

 - Core Self